erajasekar/cs-workshop/PITCHME.md

 +++

+### Algorithms can be combined to solve complex problems

+Algorithms combine with other algorithms to use the results of other algorithms, in turn producing results for still more algorithms.

++++
 ### Algorithms are everywhere

-Algorithms schedule flights and then fly the airplanes.
-Algorithms run factories, trade and route goods, cash the proceeds, and keep records.
+Algorithms fly the airplanes, predict weather.
+They run factories, tell us driving directions and so on.

-Scientists make theories, and engineers make devices.
+> Scientists make theories, and engineers make devices.
 Computer scientists make algorithms that connects both theories and devices.

 ---

-you have to write it down in a language computers can understand, like Java or Python
+## What is Programming?

+@title[What is Programming?]

+> Programming is the act of taking complicated human ideas and breaking them down into simple algorithms that computers can understand and follow.

+A Programmer creates algorithms and codes them up in human friendly language like `Java` or `Python`

 ---

-## What is programming?
+## What is Software?

-@title[What is Programming?]

-> Programming is the act of taking complicated human ideas and breaking them down into simple enough instructions that a computer can understand and follow.

-Then the computer can perform your idea super-fast for you.

-+++

-@title[What is software?]
+@title[What is Software?]

-~~Software programs are written in language humans can understand and then they are converted into binary that computers can understand to execute them.~~
+Software is collection of programs that are written in language humans can understand and then they are converted into binary that computers can understand to execute them.

 ---